awsdocs/amazon-workspaces-administration-guide/doc_source/byol-windows-images.md

   + Your VM must run Windows PowerShell version 4 or later\.
 + Make sure that you have installed the latest Microsoft Windows patches before running the BYOL Checker PowerShell script in [Step 2](#windows_images_run_byol_checker_script) later in this topic\.

+**Note**
+For BYOL AutoStop WorkSpaces, a large number of concurrent logins could result in significantly increased time for WorkSpaces to be available\.
+If you expect many users to log into your BYOL AutoStop WorkSpaces at the same time, please consult your account manager for advice\.

 ## Windows Versions That Are Supported for BYOL<a name="windows_images_supported_versions"></a>

 Your VM must run one of the following Windows versions: